 - (i) Select Stations Stations whose CLIMAT message is required should be selected from the drop down list by clicking one station at a time.
 A station can also be selected by entering its station id then pressing ENTER key.
-The selected stations will be listed in the view list.
-Note that only stations with WMO identifications will be available for selection. - (ii) CLIMAT message period -When the dialog opens the period is set to the previous month of the current date.
+The selected stations will be listed in the view list. - (ii) CLIMAT message period -When the dialog opens the period is set to the previous month of the current date.
 It is assumed that data for the previous month has been processed and ready for encoding.
-However, month for the required message should be correctly set. - (iii) Climate statistics base period- Begin Year and End Year of the period with suffient data to compute the climate statistics should be entered.
-A minimum of 30 years and the latest period defined by WMO is recommended.
+However, month for the required message should be correctly set. - (iii) Climate statistics base period-Begin Year and End Year of the period with suffient data to compute the climate statistics should be entered.
+A minimum of 30 years and the latest period define by WMO is recommended.
 On Clicking OK button the statistics for the selected period will be computed and stored in the database.
-It's not necessary to compute them again unless base period has been updated. - (iv) Optional Sections If required any of these sections can be included in the message when selected.
-Note Section 222 requires that sufficient data to compute normals for the specified base period is available. - (v) Command buttons - i.
-Encode CLIMAT Starts the encoding process according to the selections made.
+It's not necessary to compute them again unless base period has been updated. - (iv) Optional Sections - If required any of these sections can be included in message when selected.
+Section 222 requires that suffient data to compute the normals is available. - (v) Command buttons - i.
+Encode CLIMAT Starts the encoding process according to the selections made. - ii.

-- ii.
 Clear Clears all the input including the produced CLIMAT message - iii.
 Close Closes the dialog - iv.
 Send Sends the the encoded message to the message switching server for GTS transmission. - v.
-Help Gives a guide on how to use the dialog - vi.
+Help Gives a guide on how to use the dialog

+- vi.
 Settings Opens the dialog through where the required settings for CLIMAT message encoding are done.
 Only users with administrative privilleges can open and operate the Settings dialog - (vi) CLIMAT Message File Encoded CLIMAT message will be saved in the indicated file.
-It's a text file that can be sent via email as an attachement or its text copied and pasted into the message body of and email. - (vii)CLIMAT message encoding settings The Settings button opens the Settings dialog as shown in Figure 88c.
-The dialog has two tabs; Paremeter and FTP for setting the element codes for data used in CLIMAT encoding and details of the server where the mesage will be sent respectively.
+It's a text file that can be sent via email as an attachement or pasted into the email's message section. - (vii) CLIMAT message encoding settings The Settings button opens the Settings dialog as shown in Figure 88c.
+The dialog has two tabs; Paremeter and FTP for setting the element codes for data used in CLIMAT encoding and details of the server where the message will be sent respectively.
 The dialogs for these settings are easy to follow